-Skin is technically the largest organ that humans have and it serves an incredibly vital purpose.
+Skin is the largest organ that humans have and it serves an incredibly vital purpose.
 Not only does it protect your internal organs but it guards against injury and infection.
 That’s why it’s important to make sure you’re doing everything you can to care for it.

 Since this is the time of year where we typically begin seeing sunshine-filled days more frequently, the U.S. Department of Health and Human Services recognizes the month of July as UV Safety Month.